 Business Opportunities

-With the funding gap for global conservation efforts estimated at $700 million annually, new markets and products linked to biodiversity have caught the attention of the banking sector.
+With the funding gap for global conservation efforts estimated at $700 billion annually, new markets and products linked to biodiversity have caught the attention of the banking sector.

 Bloomberg has reported that several global banks, such as JP Morgan, are attending the biodiversity summit for the first time.
 The new product opportunities for banks include buying government debt with “green bonds” to generate funding that allows countries to invest in conservation projects.

 Newer, more agile financial institutions are also attracted by the promise of biodiversity-related finance products.
-A private equity firm called the Landbanking Group, which joined food giant Nestlé at side event at COP16, openly advertises that its work can help “extend the operating licence” of large industrial projects.
+A private equity firm called the Landbanking Group, which joined food giant Nestlé at a side event, openly advertises that its work can help “extend the operating licence” of large industrial projects.

 However, some say that private finance will not be a “silver bullet” for filling the biodiversity funding gap.
 Oscar Soria, from Common Initiative, advocates re-directing the $500 billion in public funds that prop up destructive industries such as fossil fuels and industrial agriculture, as stated in agreement adopted at COP15 in 2022.